Scotiabank Passport® Visa Infinite* Card Review

 Other Card Perks

-Aside from not paying foreign transaction fees and accruing rewards, cardholders also nab quite a few added benefits, including one free supplementary card.
+Aside from not paying foreign transaction fees and accruing rewards, cardholders also nab quite a few added benefits through the Visa Infinite Program, including one free supplementary card.

-One of the most notable perks is the free Priority Pass membership, which includes six airport lounge visits a year (most premium travel rewards cards offer four or less yearly visits).
-Normally, membership to Priority Pass costs US$99, with an additional charge of US$27 per visit.
-That’s a yearly savings of US$261 if you max out the lounge visits.
+One of the most notable perks is the free Visa Airport Companion Program membership, which includes six airport lounge visits a year (most premium travel rewards cards offer four or less yearly visits).
+Normally, each lounge visit would cost $32 USD.
 On international flights with long layovers, a lounge can be a much-needed oasis, making this feature alone reason enough for some people to sign up for the card.

-Scotiabank’s Passport Visa Infinite card is definitely an enticing and long-overdue addition to the country’s paltry selection of no foreign transaction fee credit cards.
-The $139 annual fee is slightly higher than the average $120 for most travel cards of this calibre, and there are also other credit cards on the market that have higher earning rates in similar reward categories (like Scotia’s own Momentum Visa Infinite or the new American Express Cobalt card).
-The Passport Visa Infinite card, however, is the only travel card from a major bank with no foreign transaction fee, and its Priority Pass membership and insurance features are nothing to scoff at.
+The Scotiabank Passport® Visa Infinite* Card is definitely an enticing and long-overdue addition to the country’s paltry selection of no foreign transaction fee credit cards.
+The $150 annual fee is slightly higher than the average $120 for most travel cards of this caliber, and there are also other credit cards on the market that have higher earning rates in similar reward categories (like Scotiabank’s own Scotia Momentum® Visa Infinite* card or the new American Express Cobalt® Card).
+The Passport Visa Infinite card, however, is still one of the few travel cards from a major bank with no foreign transaction fees, and its Priority Pass membership and insurance features are nothing to scoff at.

 If you travel only in Canada, then you can likely earn more rewards with a different credit card.
 If you travel abroad at least several times a year, however, the money you’ll save with no foreign exchange surcharges could well make up for Passport’s annual fee over the course of just a couple of trips.
 The six airport lounge visits and solid insurance perks further enhance the aptly named card’s value and will indeed make it less costly for Canadians to grab their passport and go.